 Dealing In Games

-Pinball and slot machine giant Bally has been a player in the arcade video game sweepstakes ever since the beginning.
+A leader in pinball, slot machines and electro-mechanical games, coin-op giant Bally has also been a player in the arcade video game sweepstakes ever since the beginning.
 Through its ownership of Midway Manufacturing, it had put out a couple of clones of Atari’s PONG in the early 70’s: Winner and its four-player variant Winner IV.
 Of all the companies that started riding on Nolan Bushnell’s coat-tails during the PONG bonanza, Bally and Midway perhaps posed the greatest threat.
 Particularly so when Midway and its development team Dave Nutting Associates break new technical ground in 1975 with Gun Fight, the first arcade game utilizing a CPU.
 So when the brass at Bally get wind that competitor Atari is developing a programmable home game machine in the mid-70’s, they decide they need to jump in too.
 Their bid is the Bally Professional Arcade, hitting the market in 1978, following the release of the Atari VCS the previous year.
 Charged with developing the console, Nutting Associates accepts two recruits fresh out of the University of Wisconson-Milwaukee, Tom McHugh and Jay Fenton.
 Fenton works on some Pinball projects, and eventually heads the team to design the Bally Arcade.
 Fenton would later be the designer of the revolutionary coin-op GORF for Bally/Midway, the hardware of which is adapted from the home machine.
 Jeff Fredricksen is also on board for the new game project.